alexsaldana9/inventory_php/README.md

 * NOTE: the id of this container is 2f4bab724efc, and it will change every time

+## To see the apache logs

+$ tail -f /var/log/apache2/error.log

+NOTE: to write stuff to this log use the `error_log` php function

 ## To connect to mysql as root inside of the container

 $ mysql -u root